Skip to Main Content

 Given his extensive knowledge and experience in product intellectual property, Alan is valued as a speaker and writer.

-For the 2012 Oxford University Press book Overlapping Intellectual Property Rights, Alan co-authored the chapter Overlapping Rights in Designs, Trademarks, and Trade Dress.
+For the 2012 and 2023 Oxford University Press editions of Overlapping Intellectual Property Rights, Alan co-authored the chapter Overlapping Rights in Designs, Trademarks, and Trade Dress.
+Recent speaking engagements on similar topics can be found here.

-Alan also has developed a niche practice advising fashion and apparel designers, manufacturers, importers, distributors and retailers.
+Alan has developed a niche practice advising fashion and apparel designers, manufacturers, importers, distributors, and retailers.
 Alan also advises companies in the food and beverage industries, representing both local and international clients in protecting and enforcing their IP assets.